 When a student is placed on Disciplinary Probation, students must not have any further violations for the term of the probationary period or they will be required to meet with the DFS (or designee).
 At that time, the DFS (or designee) will discuss the alleged violations of the Disciplinary Probation.
 If the student is found in violation of the charges as determined by the DFS (or designee), he/she will be subject to further sanctions, up to and including Suspension/Expulsion.
 EDUCATION Educational sanctions are designed to help a student with personal development and typically identify how his/her actions have impacted or could impact the College and community.
 FINES A student may be assessed fines for misconduct.
 HOUSING RESTRICTIONS A student may be restricted from accessing one or more residence halls, placed on housing probation, and/or have his/her housing privileges terminated temporarily or indefinitely.
 As part of these restrictions, a student may be given a stated period of time to recover some or all housing privileges, so long as his/her conduct during that time (either generally, or according to specified criteria provided to the student) establishes that he/she should be permitted to remain in, return to, or have access to College housing.
 INFORMAL WARNING The student may be given notice that he/she has violated College policy and that further misconduct may result in more severe disciplinary action.
 MODIFICATION OF "GOOD STANDING" STATUS In student conduct terms, "Good Standing" status generally indicates that a student, duly enrolled in the college, has no misconduct-related restrictions that would preclude his/her participation in or enjoyment of any privileges and/or benefits of enrollment.
 A student is presumed to be in good standing unless the student forfeits that status by established misconduct.
-While various types of misconduct may result in a restriction of privileges or benefits, a modification of "good standing" is typically reserved for and issued in connection with misconduct that results in probationary or greater sanctions (up to all probationary terms being met), or the DFS (or designee) returns the student to a status of good standing.
+While various types of misconduct may result in a restriction of privileges or benefits, a modification of "good standing" is typically reserved for and issued in connection with misconduct that results in probationary or greater sanctions (up to and included suspension/expulsion)